lozo6/data-enrichment/README.md

 I had a lot of trouble trying to merge the data.
 After reading the code, I kept outputting nan or an empty space when I merged the code.
 I have tried multiple reseources to remedy this but I was not able to find a solution for myself.

 difficult to run line 26 without killing the script

+tried concat to see if i can remove nan in zipid values